 Martin Thompson, originally from Norway, became keeper

 in 1905 after stints as an assistant at Sakonnet Light, Rhode Island,

 and Borden Flats Light at Fall River, Massachusetts.
 Thompson would

-In February 1913, a newspaper article described a thrilling
+In February 1913, a newspaper article described a

+daughters.
 According to the story, Thompson sighted what he believed to

-be a seal several hundred yards offshore, and his daughters,
+be a seal several hundred yards offshore, and his daughters, Nellie and

-frightened when they realized the animal was much larger than the harbor seals usually
+they realized the animal was much larger than the harbor seals usually

 seen in the vicinity.
 It also had tusks two feet long.

 As the formidable creature started toward them, the

 girls rowed for all they were worth back to the island.
 They made it

 back safely, and the animal -- a walrus, according to the newspaper

 account -- swam back into open water.
-Atlantic walruses were
+Atlantic walruses were once

-specimen had apparently strayed far from its herd.
+apparently strayed far from its herd.